apache/druid/docs/tutorials/tutorial-transform.md

 ## Prerequisite

-This tutorial assumes you've already downloaded Apache Druid&circledR; as described in the [single-machine quickstart](./index.md) and have it running on your local machine.
+Before proceeding, download Druid as described in [Quickstart (local)](index.md) and have it running on your local machine.
+You don't need to load any data into the Druid cluster.

-It's helpful to have finished [Load a file](../tutorials/tutorial-batch.md) and [Query data](../tutorials/tutorial-query.md) tutorials.
+You should be familiar with data querying in Druid.
+If you haven't already, go through the [Query data](../tutorials/tutorial-query.md) tutorial first.

 ## Sample data